- Even if you don’t have a financial safety net, there are steps you can take in an emergency

 - Earn extra cash by selling unwanted stuff.
 From old toys to discarded smartphones to books you’ve finished reading, you can make a nice chunk of change while decluttering your home by selling items on sites such as eBay, Amazon and Bonanza.
 You can also try Facebook Marketplace, where you sell stuff based upon your location to eliminate shipping logistics and costs.
 Make sure you take nice, inviting pictures of your products and write up a tidy but detailed summary which includes measurements, age and special features.

 - Consider starting a part-time business.
 Many experts say we’re living in what’s called “the gig economy,” and that certainly benefits those seeking to set aside backup funding for whatever comes up.
-As a teacher, you’d qualify as a tutor—even if you’d be tutoring over Zoom for now!
+As a teacher, you’d qualify as a tutor—even if you have to tutor over Zoom for a while!
 But you can also assess your interests and talents beyond the classroom—perhaps home improvement, computer repair, writing, coaching, graphic design, language translation, etc.—and apply them to actual, paying work.
 Here’s how a few of your fellow educators have made their pastimes pay.

 - Insure what you can’t financially cover yourself.
 Evaluate your current policies to see if you have any insurance gaps.
 Take advantage of programs NEA Member Benefits offers specifically to educators, such as life insurance, auto and home coverage, and specialty vehicle insurance.
-If you want disability insurance to help you with your financial obligations due to covered sickness or injuries, consider the NEA Income Protection Program3 to help with your monthly expenses.
+Disability insurance may provide you a financial benefit if you are unable to work due to covered sickness or injuries.
+Consider the NEA Income Protection Program2 to help with your monthly expenses.

 1 The NEA Personal Loan cannot be used to pay for postsecondary educational expenses or tuition or to consolidate postsecondary educational loans.

-Loans are made and serviced by First National Bank of Omaha.
+Loans are made and serviced by First National Bank of Omaha (FNBO®).